Kaufman Astoria Studios

 The Kaufman Astoria Studios is a film studio located in the Astoria neighborhood of Queens in New York City.
-The studio was constructed for Famous Players-Lasky in 1920, since it was close to Manhattan's Theater District.
+The studio was constructed for Famous Players–Lasky in 1920, since it was close to Manhattan's Theater District.
 The property was taken over by real estate developer George S. Kaufman in 1982 and renamed Kaufman Astoria Studios.

 The studio is home to New York City's only backlot, which opened in December 2013.
 The property was designated a national historic district and added to the National Register of Historic Places in 1978.

 History

 20th century

-The studio was originally constructed for Famous Players-Lasky in 1920 to provide the company with a facility close to the Broadway theater district.
+The studio was originally constructed for Famous Players–Lasky in 1920 to provide the company with a facility close to the Broadway theater district.
 Many features and short subjects were filmed there between 1920 and 1933.
+W. C. Fields made his silent features there.
 The first Sherlock Holmes sound film, The Return of Sherlock Holmes (also 1929), was made at the studio by the British producer Basil Dean.
 The first two films featuring the Marx Brothers, The Cocoanuts (1929) and Animal Crackers (1930), were shot at the Astoria Studio.

-It was also known as the Paramount Studio.
+Paramount used the Astoria studio heavily in the early years of talking pictures, primarily for short subjects starring New York-based stage and radio performers: Burns and Allen, Eddie Cantor, Tom Howard, Ethel Merman, Rudy Vallee, Lillian Roth, and many others.
+During this period the studio facility was known as the Paramount Studio.

-After Paramount Pictures moved all studio operations to California in 1932, the Astoria location was turned over to independent producers, including Walter Wanger, whose films were released through Paramount or other Hollywood film companies.
+In 1932, after Paramount Pictures moved all studio operations to California, the Astoria location was turned over to independent producers, including Walter Wanger, whose films were released through Paramount or other Hollywood film companies.
 All the films starring tango icon Carlos Gardel made in the United States were shot at Astoria Studios.
 Gloria Swanson cites the studio as, "the studio where I'd been making all of my pictures since 1923" in her autobiography Swanson on Swanson.
 In 1938, ...One Third of a Nation... was the last feature film to be shot there during that era.

+Educational Pictures rented space at the facility during the 1930s, until Educational closed its doors in 1938.
+The last theatrical films produced at Astoria were a series of short Robert Benchley comedies released by Paramount between 1940 and 1942.